 Club Bonafide, located at 212 East 52nd Street, is bringing music back to 52nd Street with the same open, embracing attitude.
-Co-owner Richard Bona views Club Bonafide, as a vehicle for reigniting an openness within venues both by doing away with exclusivity clauses and by looking to instill a more genre-blind booking.
-In this way, Bona hopes to encourage a celebration of live music and an environment of collaboration that he views as crucial to building a scene.
-“Charlie Parker was performing on 52nd Street every night,” he notes.
+The club was founded in 2015 by world-renowned musician Richard Bona and restaurateur Laurent Dantonio.
+Bona viewed Club Bonafide as a vehicle for reigniting an openness within venues both by doing away with exclusivity clauses and by looking to instill a more genre-blind booking.
+In this way, the club hopes to encourage a celebration of live music and an environment of collaboration that is crucial to building a scene.
+“Charlie Parker was performing on 52nd Street every night,” Bona notes.
 “And that’s part of what made him great.
 The artists have to be able to perform, and it helps no one if a great musician can only play in New York at a major club maybe three times a year.”PHOTO GALLERY